-• Accident / Injury Report Form
+• Accident / Injury Report Form (completed electronically on PublicSchoolWorks)

-Anytime that a student sustains a substantial injury and requires assistance, an accident form needs to be completed by the teacher and/or aide that helped the student.
+Anytime that a student sustains a substantial injury and requires assistance, an accident report needs to be completed by the teacher and/or aide that helped the student.
 Ensure that the form is completed in its entirety.